splendidsummer/Dodo_Robot_Sim2Real/README.md

 ## Running exported model in mujoco (sim2sim)
 - After playing the model, the policy has already been saved.
 You can export the policy to mujoco environment and run it in mujoco [@Andy-xiong6/pointfoot-mujoco-sim](https://github.com/Andy-xiong6/pointfoot-mujoco-sim) by using the `rl-deploy-with-python` repo [@Andy-xiong6/rl-deploy-with-python](https://github.com/Andy-xiong6/rl-deploy-with-python).

-- Follwing the instructions to install it properly and replace the `model/pointfoot/{Robot Type}/policy/policy.onnx` by your trained policy.onnx.
+- Following the instructions to install it properly and replace the `model/pointfoot/{Robot Type}/policy/policy.onnx` by your trained policy.onnx.

 ## Running exported model in real robot (sim2real)
 <p align="center">